 Transportation Goals in the Climate Action Plan

 In FY19, Parking and Transportation (PTS) broadened their efforts to provide robust alternative transportation options across all modes.
 PTS supports carpool, vanpool, bus, bike, walk, car-share, and scooter trips.
-More than 2,350 people are registered for UnPark Yourself benefits, not including the 5,200 GoPass transit pass holders.
-Combined, Duke's carpool and bike programs annually reduce 300,000 vehicle miles traveled.
+Anyone with a Duke email address can register for a free GoPass to access any of the GoTriangle regional buses.

 PTS has also been transitioning to electric buses for its on-campus fleet, which will reduce both costs and emissions over the coming years.